-These subjects provide excellent foundation skills not only for your future career but also for your personal life.
-You will then be able to choose from a range of electives that are designed to develop your interests and practical skills.
+These subjects provide excellent foundation skills not only for future careers but also for a students' life.
+Students will then be able to choose from a range of electives that are designed to develop their interests and practical skills.

 TO FIND OUT ABOUT YOUR SUBJECTS: